magento/magento2-functional-testing-framework/docs/interactive-pause.md

 ## MFTF Codecept Run Command

 You can also use MFTF's wrapper command to run Codeception directly and activate `Interactive Pause` by passing `--debug` option.
-You do not need to set `ENABLE_PAUSE=true` for this command if you are not using `Pause on Failure`.
+You do not need to set `ENABLE_PAUSE` to `true` for this command if you don't want to pause on test failure.

 ```bash
 vendor/bin/mftf codecept:run --debug